jpedrou/jpedrou/README.md

 ### Articles

->**How to Handle with Imbalanced Datasets** <br> A brief guide for beginners <br><br> *Article posted on Medium with the objective of demonstrate some of the most popular techniques to solve the problem of Imbalanced Data, when modeling a Machine learning Algorithm.* <br><br> [Go to the article](https://medium.com/@jpnunesoliv/how-to-handle-with-imbalanced-datasets-42c6989b4296)
+>**How to Handle with Imbalanced Datasets** <br> A brief guide for beginners <br><br> *Article posted on Medium with the objective of demonstrate some of the most popular techniques to solve the problem of Imbalanced Data, when modeling a Machine learning Algorithm.* <br><br> [Go to article](https://medium.com/@jpnunesoliv/how-to-handle-with-imbalanced-datasets-42c6989b4296)

 ## Stack